shadow-robot/modular_benchmarking_documentation/docs/user_guide/2_configuring_the_framework.md

 ## Config files

-All the config files are stored in the **config** folder of the *modular_benchmarking_framework_api* package.
+All the config files are stored in the **config** folder of the *modular_framework_api* package.
 They gather all the differents components that you might want to change in order to run your robot, without requiring any code.
 We will provide a detailed description of each of them.

 ### Hardware connection